Internal Audit Engagement from Planning to Reporting

 - improved knowledge of what methodologies internal auditors can use to compile meaningful recommendations for the organization’s managers

-This learning initiative is designed for junior-level internal auditors who are new to performing internal audit engagements and are working at the ministries of finance across SEE.
-The event will also be helpful for more experienced internal auditors who would appreciate a reminder of the many factors that they need to keep in mind when planning and conducting internal audit engagements.
+This learning initiative was designed for junior-level internal auditors who are new to performing internal audit engagements and are working at the ministries of finance across SEE.
+The event was also helpful for more experienced internal auditors who appreciated a reminder of the many factors that they need to keep in mind when planning and conducting internal audit engagements.

-It should also be noted that the workshop will be delivered in ENGLISH only and there will be no translation provided.
+The workshop was delivered in ENGLISH only and there was no translation provided.

 - Erik Raven, Ministry of Finance of the Netherlands